-Steaming: Before grilling, it’s a good idea to steam your tempeh for about 10 minutes.
+Steaming: Before grilling, steaming your tempeh for about 10 minutes is a good idea.
 This helps remove any natural bitterness and opens up the pores of the tempeh, making it more receptive to marinades.

 The Grilling Process

-Placement: Place your marinated tempeh slices or cubes directly on the preheated, grill.
+Placement: Directly place your marinated tempeh slices or cubes on the preheated grill.
 You may need to use some non-stick spray to keep them from sticking.
 Make sure there’s enough space between each piece to allow for even cooking.

 Timing: Grill each side for about 5-7 minutes.
 The exact time will depend on your grill’s heat and the thickness of your tempeh slices.
 You’re looking for nice grill marks and a slight crispiness on the edges.

-Basting: While grilling, you can also baste the tempeh with additional marinade or sauce to keep it moist and enhance its flavor.
+Basting: You can baste the tempeh with additional marinade or sauce while grilling to keep it moist and enhance its flavor.

 Checking for Doneness: You’ll know your tempeh is done when it has prominent grill marks and a smoky aroma.
 A little charring is okay, but be cautious not to overcook, as tempeh can dry out.